What is the secret ingredient in gumbo?

 When it comes to creating an authentic gumbo, there are a few important tips I can share.
 First and foremost, the key to achieving an authentic flavor lies in using fresh and high-quality ingredients.
 Opt for chicken, sausage, and shrimp that are fresh and flavorful, as they will greatly enhance the taste of your gumbo.

-See also Rice Cooker Benefits
+See also Using Instant Pot as Rice Cooker

 Another crucial aspect of making authentic gumbo is the fine chopping of vegetables.
 Celery, onions, and bell peppers should be finely diced to ensure they infuse the dish with their aromatic and flavorful profiles.
 This attention to detail can truly elevate the overall taste and texture of your gumbo.